Veridu-com/development-guidelines/README.md

     - Use parentheses in expressions always
     - On the unnecessary code tab:
     - Remove unused imports should be checked.
+    - On the Java > Code Style > Formatter menu, click import and import the `formatter-eclipse.xml` file attached on this project.
+On the active profile select "My Own".
+    - Hit apply and OK.
+You're set.

 ## Optimizations
 -   Avoid micro-optimizations